 about

-My investigative journalism and personal essays have been published in over 100 media outlets, including The Los Angeles Times, The Atlantic, Harper's Bazaar, Salon, Slate, The Daily Beast, Newsweek, Forbes.com, Marie Claire, Esquire, The LA Weekly, Variety, The San Francisco Chronicle, Details, Topic, Gay Magazine, Esquire, The Guardian, FourTwoNine, Men's Health, Glamour UK, The Billfold, Women's Health, The A.V.
+My reporting, essays, and criticism have appeared in over 100 publications, including The Los Angeles Times, The Atlantic, Harper's Bazaar, Slate, The Daily Beast, Newsweek, Forbes.com, Marie Claire, Esquire, The LA Weekly, Variety, The San Francisco Chronicle, Salon, Details, Topic, Gay Magazine, Esquire, The Guardian, FourTwoNine, Men's Health, Glamour UK, The Billfold, Women's Health, The A.V.
 Club, Inc., The Telegraph, BlackBook, Movieline, The Vancouver Sun, Radar, The Virginian-Pilot, Wired, The New York Post, Detour, The San Francisco Examiner, Arena, The San Francisco Bay Guardian, The East Bay Express, HILOBROW, The Good Men Project, and in the anthologies Lost Objects: 50 Stories About the Things We Miss and Why They Matter, edited by Joshua Glenn and Rob Walker and published by Hat & Beard Press, and Hurricane Katrina: Perspective on Modern World History, edited by Ebonie Ledbetter and published by Greenhaven Press.

-My groundbreaking longform investigation of the devastating impact of the Great Recession on the pornographic film business, “They Shoot Porn Stars, Don’t They?”, was featured by Slate in "Seven Great Stories About Paying for Sex and Being Paid to Have It” and lauded by Longform as “unflinching and devastating.”
-An essay I wrote about it, "The Numbers On Self-Publishing Long-Form Journalism," has been taught in Media, Politics & Power in the Digital Age at the John F. Kennedy School of Government at Harvard University and Studio 20 at the Arthur L. Carter Journalism Institute at New York University.
-In “Extreme Porn Crackdown,” I exposed the Los Angeles Police Department’s attempts to prosecute pornographers.
-For five years, I ran The Letters Project, a controversial social experiment in which strangers confessed their secret sex lives—from prostitution to strip clubs to porn addiction—to me in anonymous letters.
+My groundbreaking longform investigation of the devastating impact of the Great Recession on the adult movie business, “They Shoot Porn Stars, Don’t They?”, was featured by Slate in "Seven Great Stories About Paying for Sex and Being Paid to Have It” and praised by Longform as “unflinching and devastating.”
+An essay I wrote about the project, "The Numbers On Self-Publishing Long-Form Journalism," has been taught in Media, Politics & Power in the Digital Age at the John F. Kennedy School of Government at Harvard University and Studio 20 at the Arthur L. Carter Journalism Institute at New York University.
+In “Extreme Porn Crackdown,” I exposed the Los Angeles Police Department’s efforts to prosecute pornographers.
+For five years, I ran The Letters Project, a controversial social experiment in which strangers confessed their secret sex lives—from prostitution to strip clubs to porn addiction—in anonymous letters.
 It was covered by Salon, Newsweek, and CBC Radio.

-For my short story collection, You’re a Bad Man, Aren’t You?, I was deemed “literature’s dominatrix, with a heart where her whip should be.”
-My fiction has appeared in the anthologies Significant Objects: 100 Extraordinary Stories About Ordinary Things, edited by Rob Walker and Joshua Glenn and published by Fantagraphics; Best Sex Writing: 2009, edited by Rachel Kramer Bussel and published by Cleis Press; Smut: Volume 1, edited by the Editors of Nerve.com and published by Chronicle Books; Homewrecker: An Adultery Reader, edited by Daphne Gottlieb and published by Soft Skull Press; Sudden Stories: The Mammoth Book of Miniscule Fiction, edited by Dinty W. Moore and published by Mammoth Books; and Chick-Lit 2: No Chick Vics, edited by Cris Mazza and published by Fiction Collective 2.
+My short story collection is You’re a Bad Man, Aren’t You?
+My short stories have appeared in the numerous anthologies, including Significant Objects: 100 Extraordinary Stories About Ordinary Things, edited by Rob Walker and Joshua Glenn and published by Fantagraphics; Best Sex Writing: 2009, edited by Rachel Kramer Bussel and published by Cleis Press; Smut: Volume 1, edited by the Editors of Nerve.com and published by Chronicle Books; Homewrecker: An Adultery Reader, edited by Daphne Gottlieb and published by Soft Skull Press; Sudden Stories: The Mammoth Book of Miniscule Fiction, edited by Dinty W. Moore and published by Mammoth Books; and Chick-Lit 2: No Chick Vics, edited by Cris Mazza and published by Fiction Collective 2.
 My short stories have been or will be published in failbetter, Bending Genres, HILOBROW, Ghost Town, Construction, PANK Magazine, Clackamas Literary Review, Contrary Magazine, Sycamore Review, Nerve, Identity Theory, 3:AM Magazine, Born Magazine, Hobart, Monkeybicycle, Opium, A Shaded View on Fashion Fiction, Word Riot, Elimae, and 2 Gyrlz Quarterly.

-I’ve spoken at The Los Angeles Times Festival of Books at the University of Southern California; the Graduate School of Journalism at the University of California, Berkeley; the Crossroads Writers Conference; Techweek Chicago; Electronic Orphanage; Berkeley Public Library; Book Soup; Writers with Drinks at the Make-Out Room; Roar Shack at 826LA; Vermin on the Mount at Book Show; The Encyclopedia Show at the Vittum Theater; The North Door; the 215 Festival; the New Orleans Book Fair; Hustler Hollywood; Spoken Interludes; Sit 'n' Spin, produced by Joey Soloway, at the Comedy Central Stage; The F-Word Project at the San Francisco Art Institute; and Fake Fiction at The Fake Gallery.
+I have been or will be a speaker at The Los Angeles Times Festival of Books at the University of Southern California; the Graduate School of Journalism at the University of California, Berkeley; Crossroads Writers Conference; Techweek Chicago; Electronic Orphanage; Berkeley Public Library; Book Soup; Space Stories at The Pop-Hop; The Non-Fiction Show at Nico’s; Writers with Drinks at the Make-Out Room; Roar Shack at 826LA; Vermin on the Mount at Book Show; The Encyclopedia Show at the Vittum Theater; The North Door; 215 Festival; New Orleans Book Fair; Hustler Hollywood; Spoken Interludes; Sit 'n' Spin, produced by Joey Soloway, at the Comedy Central Stage; The F-Word Project at the San Francisco Art Institute; and Fake Fiction at The Fake Gallery.

 In 2020, I was a Grantee of the International Women’s Media Foundation’s Howard G. Buffett Fund for Women Journalists.
 In 2019, I was a Participant at the Social Science Summer Institute for Journalists at the Russell Sage Foundation.
 From 2018 to 2019, I was the Lawrence Grauman Jr. Post-graduate Fellow at the Investigative Reporting Program at the Graduate School of Journalism at the University of California, Berkeley.
 In 2016, I was a Resident at the Noepe Center for Literary Arts on Martha’s Vineyard.
 In 2015, I was a Fellow at the Logan Nonfiction Program at the Carey Institute for Global Good and a Storyteller at Thread at Yale at Yale University.